Hand Brake Procedures

 - Go to the front of the car and remove the rubber boot from the brake handle.

-- Use two 10mm wrenches to loosen the top nut on the top of the cable.
-Hold the cable from turning with the screwdriver in the slot.
+- Use two 10mm wrenches (spanners) to loosen the top nut on the top of the cable.
+Hold the cable from turning with a screwdriver in the slot.
 Loosen both sides.

 - Pull the lever up three clicks.

 - Turn the bottom nuts down on the cables until you can just turn each rear wheel by hand.
 Braking effort must be equal on both sides.

 - When you are four notches on the handle, the wheels should be stopped and you should be unable to turn the wheels by hand.